CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.4 Protection against malicious programs.md

 ### 2 5 botnets

 Through malicious programs, IT systems of an institution can become part of so-called botnets.
-For example, an attacker who frequently controls thousands of systems in such a botnet can use them to send spam or launch distributed Denial-of-Service (DDoS) attacks to third parties.
+An attacker who frequently controls thousands of systems in such a botnet can use them, for example, to send spam or launch distributed denial-of-service attacks (DDoS) on third parties.
 Even if your own institution may not be directly harmed, it can still have a negative impact on the availability and integrity of your own services and IT systems, and may even cause legal problems.

 ### 2 6 Infection of production systems and IoT devices

 In addition to classic IT systems, devices are increasingly being attacked by malicious programs, which at first glance do not seem like obvious targets.
 For example, an attacker could infect a surveillance camera accessible via the Internet to spy on them.
-But even a networked light bulb or an app-controlled coffee maker can serve as an entry point into the institution's network or as part of a botnet if those devices are not adequately protected from malicious programs.
+But even a networked light bulb or an app-controlled coffee machine can serve as an entry point into the institution's network or as part of a botnet if those devices are not adequately protected from malicious programs.
 Networked production systems or industrial controls can also be maliciously manipulated or even destroyed, which can lead to downtime and many other threats to the institution and its employees, such as fires.

 3 requirements
 ---------------

 The following are specific requirements for malicious program protection.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The ISB should at least be included in all strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the defined IT security concept.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: